 Draft Emergency Ambulance Contract

-Note/Disclaimer: prepared to regulate emergency transport processes of private healthcare institutions under the coordination of 112 Emergency Medical Services a sample .
+Note/Disclaimer: This draft is a sample text prepared to regulate emergency transport processes of private healthcare institutions under the coordination of 112 Emergency Medical Services .
 It should be adapted according to the practices of the relevant provincial directorate, current legislation, and the status of the parties (administrative/private legal entity).

 1. PARTIES